Golden Bantam Corn - Heirloom Sweetness

 Old time hearty flavor that is rich yet not sugary sweet, 5-6' stalk, slender 5-7" ears.
 8 rows of medium deep broad golden kernels with 2 or more ears per stalk, high yields and excellent flavor.
 Introduced in 1902 by W. Altee Burpee, it was grown by a farmer named Williams Chambers of Greenfield, Mass.
 From the 1906 Keith Seed Catalog, "Is superior to all others in rich, sweet flavor, and is the best corn to grow for home use".

 Early ripening sweet table corn, an excellent market grower and home garden variety.
 Freezes well on the cob.

 Planting 4-row blocks ensures better pollination than 2 long rows.
 Corn is ready when the silk on the ears is brown.
-Old timers say to put the pot on to boil as you go out to pick corn.
+Old timers say to get the barbeque hot as you go out to pick corn.
 The sooner it is cooked the tastier it is, and roasting it is heavenly!

 - Heirloom Corn - More than just Sweet Corn

 - Heirloom Corn - Grow It to Save It

 From the soil to the seed to the food you eat - we'll help you grow your best garden!